 - Cross-Disciplinary Areas

 - Centers & Programs

 Columbia Business School provides a state-of-the-art research computing environment, known as the Research Grid, for faculty, PhD students, and researchers.
-Detailed information about the Research Grid can be found at the ITG Research Computing website or by contacting Dan Mechanic, the research computing administrator.
+Detailed information about the Research Grid can be found at the ITG Research Computing website or by contacting Research Support.